- The conforming loan limits for 2024 have been increased.

 Loan limits vary by county, and they are updated every year to keep up with home-price increases.
 Sometimes they are simply carried over from one year to the next, without any changes.
 Other times, county loan limits are increased in response to rapidly rising home prices.

-If you would like to learn more about 2017 loan limits by county, and how they are established, visit the overview page for the particular category you’re interested in — FHA, VA or conforming.
-You can also find more information about the various loan limits on FHFA.gov, HUD.gov, or VA.gov.
+If you would like to learn more about 2024 loan limits by county, and how they are established, visit the overview page for the particular category you’re interested in (FHA or conforming).
+You can also find more information about the various loan limits on FHFA.gov and HUD.gov.

 Disclaimers: This is not a government website.
-This website is owned by an independent publisher and offered for the sake of convenience.
 The information on this website was compiled from various official sources.
-We have made every effort to ensure the accuracy of the 2017 loan limits published on this site.
+We have made every effort to ensure the accuracy of the 2024 county loan limits published on this site.
 But there is always a chance for errors or inaccuracies.
 For the most accurate information available, please refer to the appropriate government agency or department mentioned above.
 If you find an error on this website, please send an email to firstname.lastname@example.org.